 In case I forgot?
 My kids got me up at 4am today – while I’m on vacation.
 I took a walk with the baby in the pitch dark.
 Watched the sunrise.
 Got some work done.
 And was grumpy as hell about it.
 Because I may be a “morning person” but I have a strong belief that anything before 6am is NOT the morning.
 That is the middle of the night.

-If you’re caught in the complete physical and mental mind eff that is zero sleep, and absolutely understand why sleep deprivation is considered torture, here are three little tips to help you enjoy the sweet, sweet, luxury that is sleep.
+You might find yourself asking, “will I ever sleep again?”
+We’ve been there, and we can tell you- it gets better.
+So if you’re caught in the complete physical and mental mind eff that is zero sleep, and absolutely understand why sleep deprivation is considered torture, here are three little tips for how to get more sleep as a mom.
 At least once in a while.

 Me: Dude.
+Will I ever sleep again??
 I need you to get up with the kids once in a while or I’m going to die.
 Or you’re going to die.
 I’m not sure which yet, but someone’s gonna die if I can’t close my eyes.

 Him: I don’t wanna die.